rojoambinina/bitcoin-balance/README.md

 ## py bitcoin-balance.py

-This code is just a study example and does not run too fast to avoid spamming Blockchain, but you can modify it by adding the multiprocessor module.
+This code is just a study example and does not run too fast to avoid spamming Blockchain Server, but you can modify it by adding the multiprocessor module.

 ![bitcoin-balance](https://user-images.githubusercontent.com/89576432/130980323-39946a4e-a589-4061-b914-29adff918349.jpg)